l15k4/scalajs-rx-idb/README.md

 Primarily it is trying to be :

-##type safe
+### type safe

 * thanks to [uPickle][^3] and its Reader/Writer type classes user just declares input/return types and uPickle does the rest.
 It even allows you to deserialize objects in a type safe manner without knowing what type of object you're gonna get from database (See uPickle's tagged values in sealed hierarchies)
 * a key validation type class doesn't let you store keys of unsupported types
 * there is an abstraction over CRUD operations allowing seamlessly work with both scala collections and idb key ranges over store or index

-##user friendly because
+### user friendly because

 * there is too much mutability and confusion regarding request result value, versioning, transactions and error handling in IndexedDb API
-* no living soul wants to spend 3 hours trying to reliably check whether a database exists
-* it should prevent lock starvation that I spent literally days to put up with already
+* it should prevent lock starvation which is a common problem of indexeddb
 * it should supervise transaction boundaries.
 There are a few edge cases though I haven't covered yet, [I asked a question on SO](http://stackoverflow.com/questions/27326698/indexeddb-transaction-auto-commit-behavior-in-edge-cases)
 * Rx based API has a clean contract by definition

-##handling asynchrony, resilience and back-pressure the Rx way because
+### handling asynchrony, resilience and back-pressure the Rx way because

 * IndexedDb API imho leads to inevitable callback hell and I couldn't really say when it crashes and why
 * it makes it easier to implement new features like profiling